dqhieu/hieudinh-com/app/blog/how-to-build-the-macos-dock-part-1.md

 ---
-title: How to mimic the macOS dock (part 1)
+title: How to build the macOS dock (part 1)
 date: 2025-01-27
 tags: [Swift, SwiftUI, macOS, AppKit]
 ---

-This month I tried to build a new macOS application from an idea I had since a year ago.
-When I use MacBook with external displays, the dock always shows in the main display which is kind of annoying since I have to move focus from the external display to main display if I want to use the dock.
-That's why I wanted to build a new app which can bring the dock over to external displays so that I can see the dock in all of the displays.
+I’ve been thinking about this idea for about a year: building a macOS app that replicates the Dock on external displays.
+Whenever I connect my MacBook to an external monitor, the Dock remains on the main display, which forces me to shift focus every time I need it.
+This frustration sparked my desire to create an app that brings the Dock to any connected display—allowing me to see and use the Dock wherever I’m working.

-To build a proof of concept for this app, here are things I need to do:
+In this post, I’ll walk you through the proof-of-concept phase of this project.
+By the end, we’ll have a basic version of our own Dock-like interface, pinned to the bottom of the screen.
+Here’s what we’ll cover:

-1. Get the list of running applications
+1. Retrieve running applications
-2. Display all running applications in a horizontal container
+2. Present the applications in a horizontal container
-3. Make the container looks similar to the Dock container
+3. Apply a Dock-like appearance
-4. Pin the container to the bottom of the screen
+4. Pin the container to the bottom of the display

-Let's get started!
+Let’s get started!

-# Get the list of running applications
+# Retrieve running applications

-In macOS, you can get the all running applications by using [runningApplications](https://developer.apple.com/documentation/appkit/nsworkspace/runningapplications) property of NSWorkspace.
+macOS lets us retrieve running applications via the [runningApplications](https://developer.apple.com/documentation/appkit/nsworkspace/runningapplications) property of `NSWorkspace`.
 This property returns an array of [NSRunningApplication](https://developer.apple.com/documentation/appkit/nsrunningapplication) instances.

-The NSRunningApplication gives you `localizedName: String?`, `icon: NSImage?`, and `bundleURL: URL?` so you have all the neccessary information to display and interact with the app.
+Each `NSRunningApplication` instance provides key information such as `localizedName: String?`, `icon: NSImage?`, and `bundleURL: URL?`, which is everything we need to display and interact with each app.

-Here's a simple code snippet to get list of all running applications
+Here’s a simple snippet showing how to fetch the list of running applications:

 ```swift
 struct RunningApp: Identifiable, Equatable {